Monereum/Monereum/monereum-examples/README.md

 # Monereum Examples

-This repository contains setup examples for Quorum Platform.
+This repository contains setup examples for Monereum Platform.

 Current examples include:
 * [7nodes](examples/7nodes): Starts up a fully-functioning Monereum environment consisting of 7 independent nodes.
 From this example one can test consensus, privacy, and all the expected functionality of an Ethereum platform.

-Additional examples exist highlighting and showcasing the functionality offered by the Quorum platform.
+Additional examples exist highlighting and showcasing the functionality offered by the Monereum platform.
 An up-to-date list can be found in the [Monereum Documentation](https://docs.goquorum.com/en/latest/Getting%20Started/Quorum-Examples/) site.

 ## Installation
 Clone the [`monereum-examples`](https://github.com/monereum/monereum/monereum-examples.git) repo.